siddharthsule/siddharthsule.github.io/_pages/about.md

 Hi!
 I am a student at the University of Manchester, doing a PhD in Particle Physics.

-My work involved using Monte Carlo Methods and Object-Oriented Programming to simulate particle collisions at the Large Hadron Collider at CERN.
-I work on the [Herwig](https://herwig.hepforge.org/) collider simulation programme, which has been in use for over 40 years (in many incarnations).
+My PhD involves combining Monte Carlo Methods and Object-Oriented Programming to simulate particle collisions at the Large Hadron Collider at CERN.
+I work on implementing advanced physics models in the [Herwig](https://herwig.hepforge.org/) collider simulation programme, which has been in use for over 40 years (in many incarnations).

-Specifically, I work on simulating the emissions of particles before and after a collision, which is the source of the hundreds of particles observed in every event.
-My PhD project involves applying Perturbative Quantum Chromodynamics to improve the accuracy of these simulations in preparation for the next run of the Large Hadron Collider.

 I also work on hardware-accelerated simulation code.
 My supervisor and I have developed algorithms to parallelise these simulations and released a programme for GPU-accelerated simulation called [GAPS](https://gitlab.com/siddharthsule/gaps), offering the speed of computer clusters on laptops and PCs.